 If treatment is needed, the goal is to reduce the pressure in the baby’s head and to drain the cerebral spinal fluid (CSF).

-An alternative to shunt placement for the treatment of hydrocephalus in some patients is endoscopic third ventriculostomy (ETV).
-CSF leaves the brain through an opening made deep in the floor of the brain.
+Endoscopic Third Ventriculostomy (ETV) with Chorid Plexus Cauterization (CPC): An alternative to shunt placement for the treatment of hydrocephalus in some patients is endoscopic third ventriculostomy (ETV).
+The procedure creates an additional opening that allows CSF flow out of fluid spaces in the brain through an opening made deep in the floor of the brain.
 This procedure may be used in place of a shunt when hydrocephalus is caused by certain CSF flow blockages.

-After surgery, your baby will receive care in the hospital’s Neonatal Intensive Care Unit (NICU).
-Your baby will need to be on a breathing machine until he or she is fully recovered from surgery.
+After surgery, your baby will receive care in the Children’s Hospital Neonatal Intensive Care Unit (NICU).
+Your baby may need to be on a breathing machine until he or she is fully recovered from surgery.